core-unit-bioinformatics/template-snakemake/docs/README.md

 to this section or link to Markdown documents *organized under `docs/workflow`* in case of a more extensive documentation.

+For example, when documenting the parameters of your workflow, make use of the `DocRecorder` object with the context `WORKFLOW` to create the documentation file `docs/workflow/parameters.md`.

+TODO: add example use here

 ## Developer documentation